Sche7/SudokuSolver/README.md

 ```bash
 make compose-docker
 ```
 Note that, it is required to have `Docker` installed on your computer.
+When successfully setup, the frontend application will be hosted on http://localhost:8080/ and backend server will be hosted on http://localhost:5000/.

 ## Installation in Python
 In the repository folder, run:<br>